oolong-dev/OpenTelemetry.jl/docs/src/OpenTelemetryAPI.md

 ## Context

+All the **MUST** items in the original [specification](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/context/context.md) are implemented.

 `Context` is implemented as a wrapper of `NamedTuple`, which means it is immutable.
 Each `Task` has exactly **ONE** `Context` instance, which is injected into the `task_local_storage` of the `current_task` by the parent task automatically.